UMD-INST377/Group-Project-Base/README.md

 ## Application Bugs and Future Development:
 ### Bugs:
 > We are currently not aware of any major bugs within our application.
 The only real issue that we seem to be running into is the data for children, vice presidents, and first lady's not updating correctly on our timeline.
+> We purposefully designed the timeline in a manner that it does not allow for a user to enter a year later than the current year.
+If someone a date of inauguration greater than the current year, the timeline will display their term as inauguration year to current year.

 ### Future Development:
-> * Fixing the issue regarding data for children, vps, and first lady's not updating correctly on the timeline.
+> * Store president object and dependent objects in sessionStorage.
+Add the presidents and get back the President-ID to add to the dependents as a foreign key - this should allow children, vice presidents, and first ladies to display on the timeline from new entries.
 > * Adding an extra layer of security by incorporating login credentials before timeline updates can be made.
+> * Populating update fields with information of president once they have been clicked on from the drop downs.
+> * Validating inputted data to ensure that it is formatted correctly.
+> * Change any date inputs to be type date and convert to Month Day, Year form using Moment JS
+> * Clear input boxes upon submission, display message about whether the submission was succesful or not.
+> * Replace null entries on timeline by a word such as "None".